mh623/Starbucks_Trainer_App/README.md

 products within that option’s field.
 Clicking on a product then displays the steps on how to make the product or information on the product’s shelf life.

+Rather than have each and every option be built uniquely, I opted to create three objects: Drink, BeverageComponent, and ShelfItem–all of which had the data of the image, name, and instructions or details binded to them.

+The UI was entirely created using XML, and I purposely chose colors associated with the Starbucks brand for the layout of the entire app, including the status bar of an Android Device.

 Photos:

 ![Main_Activity](https://github.com/mh623/Starbucks_Trainer_App/assets/78939178/f9d59b39-3f52-4a10-b1f6-608db1dcc7e7)